github/codeql-coding-standards/c/cert/src/rules/ERR30-C/ErrnoReadBeforeReturn.md

-# ERR30-C: Do not check errno before the function return value.
+# ERR30-C: Do not check errno before the function return value

 This query implements the CERT-C rule ERR30-C: